Bulgaria 5-Day Tour Itinerary

 The rich history and the growing attractiveness for people who find abundant education and work opportunities are reflected in its logo: ”It grows but never ages.”
 The climate of the area is moderate continental and ensures comfort throughout the year.
 Aficionados eager to attend cultural events will enjoy Sofia’s vast events palette to choose from.

-Veliko Turnovo is a symbol of Bulgarian history.
-It is replete with historical buildings of old periods, and also has a number of churches and chapels.
-The officially functioning chapels and churches on its territory are ten, and there is also a monastery.
-There are several churches which do not function, as they have been declared cultural monuments.
 Among them should be mentioned the Saints Holy Martyrs church, the Saint Dimitar of Thessaloniki church, the Saints Peter and Paul church, and the Saint George church.
-There were a lot of relics of different saints brought to the town in different periods, and there used to be an icon of Saint Dimitar of Thessaloniki, not made by human hands, of the so called acheiropoieton type.
+There were a lot of relics of different saints brought to the town in different periods, and there used to be an icon of Saint Dimitar of Thessaloniki, not made by human hands, of the so-called acheiropoieton type.
 The icon was brought to the town by the tsars Asen and Petar.
 There was also a piece of the Holy Cross which remained for a century.

-In the fourteenth century the monastery was renovated by Hrelyo, a local ruler; the medieval tower with a chapel was named after him.
-The chapel is precious with the fourteenth century murals on its walls.
+In the fourteenth century, the monastery was renovated by Hrelyo, a local ruler; the medieval tower with a chapel was named after him.
+The chapel is precious with the fourteenth-century murals on its walls.

 The central temple of the monastery complex is the “Nativity of the Holy Virgin” church.
 It stands in the place of a medieval church, built by Hrelyo, which existed in that place by 1834.
 The church murals were painted by renowned icon painters of those times.

-It is a vivid experience to visit the Ethnographic Museum, with over 40,000 exhibits which tell a lot of the people’s livelihood, crafts practiced, fabrics woven, furniture made, and many more objects which are complemented by photos.
+It is a vivid experience to visit the Ethnographic Museum, with over 40,000 exhibits which tell a lot of people’s livelihood, crafts practiced, fabrics woven, furniture made, and many more objects which are complemented by photos.

 The Museum of Aviation is in the vicinity of the city, 12 kilometers away.
-The exhibits there total about 6,800, and the aircrafts exhibited are 59.
+The exhibits there total about 6,800, and the aircraft exhibited are 59.
 There are two internal and one external exhibitions.

 This website uses cookies so that we can provide you with the best user experience possible.
 Cookie information is stored in your browser and performs functions such as recognising you when you return to our website and helping our team to understand which sections of the website you find most interesting and useful.